suavecode/suavecode.github.io/develop.md

 In this example the upstream/develop branch is merged into the fork/develop branch.

-1. Checkout your local develp branch with `git checkout develop`.
+1. Checkout your local develp branch with <br>`git checkout develop`.
-2. Fetch updates from the upstream repository with `git fetch upstream`.
+2. Fetch updates from the upstream repository with <br>`git fetch upstream`.
-3. Merge the changes from the upstream into your fork with `git merge upstream/develop`.
+3. Merge the changes from the upstream into your fork with <br>`git merge upstream/develop`.
-4. Push these changes to your fork on GitHub, `git push origin master`.
+4. Push these changes to your fork on GitHub, <br>`git push origin master`.

 ### Share your changes with upstream